Extramural Funding Agencies

 Patient-Centered Outcomes Research Institute (PCORI): Funds studies to improve the methods available for patient-centered Clinical Effectiveness Research and studies that compare outcomes between two or more approaches to health care.

 Resources for Finding Funding Opportunities

 Pivot™ Funding Opportunities Database

-Limited submission opportunities (LSOs) are extramural funding opportunities that either limit the number of applications that UCSF may put forward to a given sponsor or that require some kind of internal coordination (i.e., to eliminate unnecessary duplication of instrument requests).
-The Limited Submission Program (LSP) is responsible for notifying the campus of these opportunities, coordinating the internal review and selection process, and notifying all applicants of outcomes.
+Limited submission opportunities (LSOs) are extramural funding opportunities that either limit the number of applications that UCSF may put forward to a given sponsor or that require some kind of internal coordination.
+The LSP maintains a list of open LSOs and announces new LSOs through its listserv.

-UCSF has partnered with crowdfunding platforms to support the fundraising efforts of UCSF researchers.
-UCSF researchers now have the ability to conduct their own fundraising campaigns using indiegogo.
-UCSF researchers can check out the Crowdfunding for Science Chatter group for more information and updates on new crowdfunding opportunities (via MyAccess login).
+UCSF has partnered with crowdfunding platforms to support researchers’ fundraising efforts, and now offers a number of ways for UCSF researchers to conduct their own fundraising campaigns.
+Check out the Crowdfunding for Science Chatter group (via MyAccess) for more information and updates on new crowdfunding opportunities.

 The UCSF Library provides access to a variety of different databases, including those listing private foundation funding categorized by study area.
 Visit the UCSF Library online to learn more about this resource.